 Encryption protects your customers, users, employees, and anyone else whose data you possess.

-The main focus of GDPR is to protect the public by stopping unscrupulous companies collecting vast amounts of data on individuals that can potentially violate their right to privacy or be stolen by hackers and put individuals at risk of long-term financial or other damage.
+The main focus of GDPR is to protect the public by stopping unscrupulous companies from collecting vast amounts of data on individuals that can violate their right to privacy or be stolen by hackers and put individuals at risk of long-term financial or other damage.

-Something that cybersecurity professionals have been saying for years – security should never be an afterthought but, rather, built into the very fabric of technology.
+Something that cybersecurity professionals have been saying for years – security should never be an afterthought but, instead, built into the very fabric of technology.
 The old mantra “security should be baked in, not sprayed on” has finally become the law.

-This isn’t to say that the regulation forces companies to adopt certain privacy technologies, as it’s not the process of protecting data that’s important, but the result.
+This isn’t to say that the regulation forces companies to adopt certain privacy technologies, as it’s not the process of protecting data that’s important but the result.

-All European citizens are now protected by the 8 GDPR rights that must be upheld by the organisation controlling or processing the data.
+All European citizens are now protected by the 8 GDPR rights that must be upheld by the organization controlling or processing the data.
 Companies must put systems in place that make it possible for data subjects to exercise their rights or risk fines for non-compliance.